ModernMediator 2.1.0

 Large Dataset Processing

-• Streaming with IAsyncEnumerable for memory efficiency
+Streaming with IAsyncEnumerable for memory efficiency.
+Cancellation support for long-running operations.
+Backpressure-friendly enumeration.

 Serverless & Native AOT